 The university offers two options for payments.
 Students may pay the tuition fee in two instalments.
-In that case, the first instalment (half of the fee) must be paid by the end of the 20th of September.
-The second instalment should be made before the 20th of February.
+In that case, the deadline for each instalment is announced every semester in the academic calendar (https://neu.edu.tr/academic-calendar/?lang=en).
 In case of a delay, the students are required to pay 10% interest in addition to the required payment.

 The second option for paying the tuition feed is to pay in eight instalments; four in every semester.
-The last day for the instalments is the 20th of every month during each semester.
 In case of a delay, the interest to be paid is 3% of that monthly payment only.